 For years, pregnant women have benefited from wearing maternity leg compression stockings, which help the swelling, leg cramps, and general leg achiness caused by pregnancy.
 The boost in circulation provided by the support stockings can help to re-energize tired and sore legs in pregnant and non-pregnant individuals.

 Compression can help relieve symptoms of aching legs, heaviness, tiredness, and itching brought on by varicose veins.
-Compression stockings can’t prevent varicose veins from developing, or make the varicose veins that have developed go away; however, compression stockings not only provide symptom relief, but also, with more advanced vein problems like venous ulcers, are crucial for ulcer healing and preventing recurrence.
+Compression stockings can’t prevent varicose veins from developing, or make the varicose veins that have developed go away; however, not only the stockings provide symptom relief, but also, with more advanced vein problems like venous ulcers, are crucial for ulcer healing and preventing recurrence.
 Medical grade support stockings are important for treatment of superficial and deep phlebitis DVT.
 They have even been shown to relieve the burning and itching symptoms spider veins often cause.
 That is why vein specialists like Dr. Wright almost always recommend support stockings for their patients.

 Lymphedema is a medical condition where the body has difficulty circulating the lymph fluid in an affected limb or limbs, which leads to swelling and discomfort.
 Compression garments or stockings are critical to help improve lymph circulation.
 Compression socks not only improve swelling, they also reduce infection and skin breakdown.